scikit-hep/pyhf/docs/development.rst

 Once the PR is tagged with the label, the GitHub Actions bot will post a comment with information on the actions it will take once the PR is merged.
-When the PR has been reviewed, approved, and merged, the Tag Creator workflow will automatically create a new release with ``bumpversion`` and then deploy the release to PyPI.
+When the PR has been reviewed, approved, and merged, the Tag Creator workflow will automatically create a new release with ``bump2version`` and then deploy the release to PyPI.